Igigog/anomaly-modding-book/src/modding-tools/sdk/particle-editor/windows/actions/random-accel.md

 ## About

-Accelerate particles in random directions
+Accelerate particles in random directions.

 <table><thead>
   <tr>